-Joyce Evans joined the FOX 29 News team in 1996 as a weekend anchor and reporter for the "FOX 29 News at Ten.”
-She anchors the “FOX 29 News at Six” every Saturday and Sunday.
-Joyce also works in our Special Projects Unit, producing and reporting in-depth segments on health and other topics.
+Joyce Evans joined the FOX 29 News team in 1996.
+She anchors the "FOX 29 News at Six" and "FOX 29 News at Ten" every Saturday and reports for FOX 29 News, producing in-depth segments on health and other topics.

 After two years in network radio news, Joyce launched her television career as a reporter and anchor of the morning news for WSET-TV, the ABC affiliate in Lynchburg, Virginia.
 While at the station, she received an Associated Press Award for Spot News.
 In 1983, she moved to Miami, Florida, where she was a weekend anchor and reporter for the CBS affiliate, WCIX-TV (now WFOR).
 She also hosted a popular public affairs program geared toward senior citizens.

-She has received numerous honors for her service to the community, including awards from the Children's Miracle Network, the American Red Cross, the Black Law Enforcement Officers, and the Spruce Adolescent Counseling and Education Project.
+She has received numerous honors for her service to the community, including awards from the Children's Miracle Network, the American Red Cross, Temple University's Adult Career retraining programs, NAACP, the Black Law Enforcement Officers, and the Spruce Adolescent Counseling and Education Project.

 Born in Washington, D.C., Joyce now considers Philadelphia her hometown.
-She is an active member of Delta Sigma Theta Sorority, Inc., the National Association of Black Journalists, and a number of public service organizations.
-In her spare time, she enjoys attending live concerts, theatre, and watching classic old movies.
+She is an active member of Delta Sigma Theta Sorority, Inc., the National Association of Black Journalists, the Delaware Valley chapter of The Links Inc., and a number of other public service organizations.
+In her spare time, she enjoys attending live concerts, theatre and watching classic old movies.